 Level 4: Commits

-Level 4 complements information of Level 3 in order to provide an answer to Question Q3.
+Level 4 complements information of Level 3 to provide an answer to Question Q3.
 Differently from the usual repository version graph, it presents a combined version graph of the whole topology (Figure 9).
 Each vertex in the graph represents either a known commit in the topology (which is named after its hash’s five initial characters, such as the node labeled 2e10a) or a collapsed node representing several commits (which is named after the number of contained nodes, such as the white node containing 118 commits and the green node containing 24 commits).
+The nodes collapsed automatically, in addition, have ellipses before and after the number of contained nodes (as we present in Section 3.2.5).

-Collapsing is done manually and is a way of providing a better understanding over huge amounts of data.
+We implement two ways of collapsing nodes in order to provide a better understanding over huge amounts of data.
+The collapse can be done manually or automatically.
+Automatic collapse will be described in Section 3.2.5.

 Thicker borders denote that the commit is a branch’s head (e.g., commit ea6a4).
 Commits are drawn according to their precedence order.
 Thus, if a commit N is created over a commit N – 1, then commit N will be located to the right of commit N – 1.
 For each commit, DyeVC presents the information described in Figure 5 (gathered from the central database), along with information that is read in real time from the repository metadata, such as branches that point to that commit and affected files (added, edited, and deleted).